Spliffy/spliffy/README.md

 http://localhost:8080/user1/repo1

 Now we can start adding real files and folders.
-By "real" i mean things that can be versioned and syncronised.
+By "real" i mean things that can be versioned and synchronised.
 Any time you add, delete, or modify that information does not replace what was there before - its added to it.
 All that really happens is that we switch a pointer on the repository to the new bytes.
 At the time of writing the old versions arent actually accessible, but that will be the first thing to do once this README is written.